amnh-sciviz/amnh-sciviz.github.io/_projects/tree_of_life.md

 ## Tree of Life game

 We developed a smartphone-based game that has visitors build an evolutionary tree by comparing three species at a time and determining which two are more closely related.
-Players are given thought-provoking hints about morphology and behavior, and look closely at dioramas on display in the Museum halls to make deductions about relatedness.
+To make deductions about relatedness, players are given thought-provoking hints about morphology and behavior, and are encouraged to look closely at dioramas on display in the Museum halls for clues.
 The game is a popular addition to the [Explorer app](https://www.amnh.org/apps/explorer), a self-guided tour of AMNH exhibits for visitors.

 ![Tree of Life game screenshots](/assets/img/ToL-gorilla.png)